 The bill aims to enhance protections for students in Washington public schools by promoting inclusivity and addressing the needs of diverse communities.
-It recognizes the importance of clear definitions related to identity, such as "ethnicity," "gender expression," "gender identity," "homelessness," "immigration or citizenship status," "neurodivergence," and "sexual orientation."
-These definitions are intended to create a more inclusive environment that can mitigate discrimination and its negative impacts on student mental health and academic success.
-The bill emphasizes that inclusive schools can lead to improved mental health outcomes, particularly for marginalized students.
+It introduces new definitions related to identity, including "ethnicity," "gender expression," "gender identity," "homelessness," "immigration or citizenship status," "neurodivergence," and "sexual orientation."
+These definitions are intended to ensure that schools are equipped to foster an inclusive environment, which is crucial for the mental health and academic success of marginalized students.
+The bill emphasizes the importance of state-level protections to complement existing federal measures, particularly in light of the negative impacts of discrimination on student well-being.

 Statutes affected: Original Bill: 28A.642.010